Boosting Convolution with Efficient MLP-Permutation for Volumetric Medical Image Segmentation: Introduction

 Recently, Transformers with attention mechanism have shown promising superiority in the realm of natural language processing~\cite{vaswani2017attention}.
 Subsequent studies, such as ViT~\cite{dosovitskiy2020vit} and DeiT~\cite{touvron2020training}, have demonstrated remarkable capabilities in achieving state-of-the-art performance on versatile computer vision tasks.
 Given the notable strides of Transformers in natural image recognition tasks, researchers have investigated the effectiveness of these neural networks for MedSeg.
 To name a few, TransUNet~\cite{chen2021transunet} proposed to employ a Transformer in the bottleneck of a UNet architecture for global information communication.
 Similarly, UNETR~\cite{hatamizadeh2022unetr}, CoTr~\cite{xie2021cotr}, and SwinUNet~\cite{cao2021swinunet} designed a hierarchical fusion of Transformer and CNNs architecture.

-Despite the developments in MedSeg domain via Transformer methods, their heavy computational costs caused by the self-attention limit their practical application, particularly for 3D volumetric medical images, which necessitate a substantial number of forward and backward passes~\cite{valanarasu2022unext}.
+Despite the developments in MedSeg domain via Transformer methods, the computational complexity of self-attention increases quadratically with the size of input images.
+The heavy computational costs of Transformer methods limit their practical application, particularly for 3D volumetric medical images, especially in high-resolution images with dense features across scales that necessitate a substantial number of forward and backward passes~\cite{valanarasu2022unext}.
 Consequently, multi-layer perceptron (MLP) has regained interest in the community, as it has demonstrated comparable performance with both CNNs and Transformers (in Figure~\ref{fig:throughput}), without requiring the heavy self-attention mechanism~\cite{tolstikhin2021mixer}.
-For instance, MLP-Mixer~\cite{tolstikhin2021mixer} enabled information communication by a series of MLPs, capturing long-range dependencies in the input data.
 However, the effectiveness of MLP in volumetric MedSeg remains understudied.

+In light of this, we investigate the effectiveness and efficacy of CNN, Transformer, and MLP for volumetric MedSeg.
+We analyze the main challenges of volumetric MedSeg. \textbf{First}, the critical challenge is to capture the long-range dependencies in volumetric medical images while maintaining the local contextual information. \textbf{Second}, the inherent anisotropy problem of volumetric medical images, as depicted in Figure~\ref{fig:anisotropic}, requires the network to capture the varying information density in different directions. \textbf{Third}, an affordable computational complexity for volumetric MedSeg holds paramount importance to ensure practical applicability in real-world scenarios.